 Such paranoia can result in homicidal or suicidal thoughts.
 Researchers have reported that as much as 50 percent of the dopamine-producing cells in the brain can be damaged after prolonged exposure to relatively low levels of meth.
-Researchers also have found that serotonin-containing nerve cells may be damaged even more extensively.
+Some studies suggested that the use of methamphetamine may also result in serotonergic neurotoxicity.